A quantum expectation identity: Applications to statistical mechanics: Canonical and grand canonical identities

 \subsection{Canonical model}

 We consider a canonical density matrix of the form

 where $\beta$ is the inverse temperature and

 is the canonical partition function, which depends on $\beta$ and, in certain cases, on a quantum-like parameter $\lambda$.
-If we use the canonical model Eq. (\ref{canonical_density_matrix}) in the Q-FDT, we obtain
+If we use the canonical model Eq. (\ref{canonical_density_matrix}) in the QEI, we obtain

 where $\gamma$ may be a quantum-like ($\lambda$) or a statistical-like parameter ($\beta$).
-In the following, we will use in the above relation Eq. (\ref{canonical_qfdt}) (which we have called the \textit{canonical Q-FDT}) $\hat{A}=\mathds{1}$ and $\hat{A}=\hat{H}$ for both types of parameters, obtaining four canonical fluctuation-dissipation identities (which are summarized in Table \ref{table_1}):
+In the following, we will use in the above relation Eq. (\ref{canonical_qfdt}) (which we have called the \textit{canonical QEI}) $\hat{A}=\mathds{1}$ and $\hat{A}=\hat{H}$ for both types of parameters, obtaining four canonical identities (which are summarized in Table \ref{table_1}):

 \begin{itemize} \item[$i)$] \textbf{$\hat{A}=\mathds{1}$ and $\gamma$ is a quantum-like parameter ($\lambda$)}:

 In this case, we have that